 If you plan to capture a single instrument or stereo session, it should not be that complicated.
 But before you click that red dot button there is a couple of things you should do and check.

 We will consider that you have properly connected your mixer to sound card or directly to the PC and installed all the required audio mixer software and drivers which comes with your audio interface and DAW.

-First, you should turn on your PC, then sound card (if you have it) and the mixer.
-When everything is prepared, open Pro Tools and set up the inputs and outputs for recording.
+First, you should turn on your PC, then sound card (if you have it) and the sound console.
+When everything is prepared, open Pro Tools and set up the inputs and outputs.
 Make sure that the proper playback engine is selected and check for the input in Pro Tools preferences.

-Here are some items from Amazon I have found useful for recording –
+Here is some gear I have found useful –

-- Tascam SD-20M Solid State Audio Recorder(this has been a great piece of kit for us too and handy if you don’t want to mess about with software at the recording stage.
-It’s also only 1U high, so won’t take up much room in your 19″ rack)
+- Tascam SD-20M Solid State Audio Recorder(this has been a great piece of kit for us too and handy if you don’t want to mess about with software.
+It’s also only 1U high, so won’t take up much room in your 19″ rack) #ad

 - iRig 2 Audio Interface for iPad, iPhone etc(this has been a good solution for us for just doing a quick recording to iPad.
-It can also be used for recording to Mac/PC too)
+It can also be used with a Mac/PC too) #ad

 If you would like to share this post you can copy this link and then paste on social media or your blog –